johncodeos-forks/HP-Probook-430-G5-Hackintosh/README.md

 aDummyHDA.kext is required for the headphone jack to work!
 The executable in this kext is a symlink to `/System/Library/Extensions/AppleHDA.kext/Contents/MacOS/AppleHDA`

+IMPORTANT: If you want to use Catalina, remove the AppleAHCIPort.kext from the `EFI/OC/Kexts`, and also don't forget to remove it from the config.plist too.

 Credits
 ------------